JamaicaOfficial Name: Jamaica

 - Help you understand the local criminal justice process and direct you to local attorneys, although it is important to remember that local authorities are responsible for investigating and prosecuting the crime.

-For more information on victims of crimes in Jamaica, please see our website.
+For more information on victims of crimes in Jamaica, please see the U.S. Embassy’s website.

 The local equivalent to the “911” emergency line in Jamaica is 119.